Quick answers #

 Stock Locations tracks WHICH warehouse each unit of stock lives in.
 Big Sky uses three: PBI, MLB, GRANT.

-One location, GRANT-HIDDEN, is walled off from maintenance, it's the wholesale-only stock for BSAP.
+One location, WHOLESALE, is walled off from maintenance, it's the wholesale-only stock for BSAP.
 Only Owner and Grant parts users see it.
 See Wholesale & Hidden inventory.

 Transfers moves stock between warehouses, and absorbs customer-supplied parts into BSA inventory.